granQ/ReforgerSatGenerator/README.md

   P:\ReforgerSatGenerator\ReforgerSatGenerator.py

 4) Export your mask from the world tools to the folder (mask_export)
-5) Run the batfile, soon your satellite.png dhall been created.
+5) Run the bat-file, relax and soon your satellite.png shall been created.

 ****************
 Useful notes